[ Printer Friendly Version ] [ Report Abuse ]

 "I am going back to my chamber," Rowena said, standing.
+It was the first time she had spoken to the girls since dinner had started.
 "I would highly appreciate not being disturbed."

 "Yes, of course, Aunt Rowena.
 Thank you for dining with us," Addie said, and she and her sisters stood to say goodbye as their aunt left the room.

 They curtsied, and after a servant closed the door behind Rowena, Dezzy silently counted to ten in her head, and waited for the noise of her aunt's footsteps to fade.
-She quietly sat down, folding her hands in her lap, and after what seemed like hours, Addie addressed them all.
+She quietly sat down, folding her hands in her lap, and after what seemed at least an hour, Addie addressed them all.

-"Alright, girls," she said quietly.
+"All right, girls," she said.
+She was quiet, but no one could miss the sternness to her voice that they so often heard.
+Dezzy could hardly remember the last time she had sounded like a young girl, rather than a tired parent.
 "We can go up now.
 But please try not to make any noise.
 We don't want to disturb Aunt Rowena's rest.
 She must be tired from her journey."

 "But she got here yesterday!
 She's had a whole day to be tired!"
 Ettie cried, a bit too loudly.